freeplane/docs/src/docs/user-documentation/known-issues.md

 We maintain these labels to be transparent about problems that are currently out of scope for fixing.

+## What the labels mean

+- **`can't do`** – The issue is technically impossible to fix within current architecture or Java/Swing limitations.
+- **`not our bug`** – The issue is caused by external libraries, the operating system, or Java itself.
+- **`wontfix`** – We acknowledge the issue, but intentionally won't fix it — due to design choices, complexity, or impact.

+These labels are used to keep the issue tracker clean and transparent.

 (To be continued)